 Building Bright Futures Through Libraries and Learning

 As part of the partnership agreement signed in 2016, the African Library Project is coordinating book drives in the U.S. where volunteers will collect, sort, and pack gently used children’s books and raise money to ship them to Mombasa, the port in Kenya.
-Rongo University College and Project Humanity are working together in the region to promote the establishment of local library committees, to train teacher librarians, and to facilitate the acceptance and transport of a cargo container of 34,000 books provided by the African Library Project which will be used to establish 34 school and community libraries in 2017.
+Rongo University and Project Humanity are working together in the region to promote the establishment of local library committees and to train teacher librarians.In May 2017 we facilitated the acceptance and transport of a cargo container of 32,000 books provided by the African Library Project and helped to open 32 school and community libraries in 2017.
+We are now in the process of coordinating the delivery of 60 libraries in June 2018, and vetting local school applications and fundraising for 60 more libraries in 2019.

 This partnership addresses the critical need to provide access to books in a part of the world where a majority of students do not have access to a school or community library.
 Additionally, many students are required to learn core subjects like writing, math, and science without the benefit of books.
 Lack of funding and access to learning materials are two of the top reasons why a majority of Kenyan children don’t complete high school.